 About Domplines (Dominican Dumplings):

-Our Domplines are made with wheat flour and usually cooked in a sauce-rich dish.
+Dominican Domplines are made with wheat flour and usually cooked in a sauce-rich dish.
 It’s a very humble dish, filling, and packing a lot of carbohydrates.
-Domplines are usually served with small amounts of protein, most commonly Dominican Salami Guisado, Bacalao Guisado (Salted Codfish) Pollo Guisado (Braised Chicken), or canned sardines in tomato sauce.
-It’s the kind of dish that will keep you going when the budget is short, although some people eat it because for them is a comfort, familiar food.
+Domplines are usually served with small amounts of protein, most commonly Dominican Salami Guisado, Bacalao Guisado (Salted Codfish), Pollo Guisado (Braised Chicken), or canned sardines in tomato sauce.
+It’s the kind of dish that will keep you going when the budget is short.
+Some people, though, eat this because for them it’s a comfort, familiar food.

 - 1 1/2 cup of sharp cheddar , cut into cubes